Apple CEO Tim Cook is fulfilling another Steve Jobs vision

 BERKELEY, Calif.
 (AP) — Apple co-founder Steve Jobs, who died in 2011, was a tough act to follow.
 But Tim Cook seems to be doing so well at it that his eventual successor may also have big shoes to fill.

 Initially seen as a mere caretaker for the iconic franchise that Jobs built before his 2011 death, Cook has forged his own distinctive legacy.
-He will mark his ninth anniversary as Apple’s CEO Monday -- the same day the company will split its stock for the second time during his reign.
+He will mark his ninth anniversary as Apple’s CEO Monday -- the same day the company will split its stock for the second time during his reign, setting up the shares to begin trading on a split-adjusted basis beginning August 31.

 Grooming Cook as heir apparent was “one of Steve Jobs’ greatest accomplishments that is vastly underappreciated,” said long-time Apple analyst Gene Munster, who is now managing partner of Loup Ventures.